jdevfullstack/github-stats-guide/README.md

 if they simply closed them.
 But of course, you can't create spam.
 So, in order to achieve this, you want to focus on a pull request even simply changing something at the README file of others.
-What I did was to add a Page View in a README file.
+What I did was a pull request to add a Page View in a README file.
 If you click the README file of others, then click the edit button, it will automatically create a fork (your copy of that particular repo) (we'll return to